reasonml/reason-cli/README.md

 /path/to/package/.bin/refmt
 ```

+#### Debugging

-Alternatively, you can put something like this in your `.bashrc`:
+After installing globally, you can put something like this in your `.bashrc` and all the underlying
+toolchain binaries will be in your path, without having to go through the `npm` bin
+links redirection.
+This is useful for debugging purposes:

 ```
-export ESY_EJECT__STORE=`cat /path/to/package/records/recordedClientInstallStorePath.txt`
+export ESY_EJECT__STORE=`cat /path/to/global/reason-cli/records/recordedClientInstallStorePath.txt`
+PREV_SHELL="$SHELL"
-source /path/to/package/node_modules/.cache/_esy/build-eject/eject-env
+source /path/to/global/reason-cli/.cache/_esy/build-eject/eject-env
+export SHELL="$PREV_SHELL"
 ```

 ## More Info